Jazz Guitar Improvisation Using Motivic DevelopmentApr 30, 2021

 For the last two bars, 6 and 8, I used a transposition of the original motive over Gm7 and then again over A7b9.

 If you are new to this idea, you might want to stick to playing the original motive over each chord a number of times, until you can do it on the spot.
-Then, when you are comfortable, you can practice transposing the original motive around the diatonic scales for each chord in the progression, such as I did in bars 6 and 8.
+When you are comfortable, you can practice transposing the original motive around the diatonic scales for each chord in the progression, such as I did in bars 6 and 8.

 Being able to see how a motive is built, transpose it around a diatonic scale, and be able to transpose it to other chords in a progression are invaluable skills that will allow you to focus on a motive for long periods of time, keeping it in your lines regardless of chord or key movement in the tune.